Substitute Sesko seals win for Man Utd at Everton

 Sesko's goal was a rare moment of quality in a scrappy match in which United almost took the lead in the opening minutes when James Tarkowski cleared an Amad Diallo effort off the line.

-United keeper Senne Lammens had a relatively quiet night but was called into action late on to deny teenager Harrison Armstrong before keeping out Michael Keane's long-range effort.
+United keeper Senne Lammens was called into action to deny teenager Harrison Armstrong before keeping out Michael Keane's thunderous long-range effort as Everton tried to reply.

+This was not a polished display by United, but it continued caretaker coach Carrick's impressive impact since taking charge.
+He has now won five and drawn one of his six games.

+"It was really important for us to win this game.
+It was really difficult," Sesko, who also scored a late equaliser against West Ham United 13 days ago, said.
+"We were fighting.
+They were fighting.
+It was a really 50-50 battle but we managed it until the end and secured the win."